What are those dead grass tips in my lawn?

 Some turfgrass was injured as a result of freezing temperatures last week, but the injury is only temporary.

-Across many areas of Michigan, nighttime low temperatures dipped into the 20s on several days in the last week.
+Across many areas of Michigan, nighttime low temperatures dipped into the 20s several times in the last couple weeks.
 These freezing events have resulted in some interesting freeze injury on turfgrasses.

 My experience with this type of freezing event is that the symptoms mimic foliar burn from a fertilizer or pesticide application (Photo 1).
 The visual symptoms to look for are on the leaf blade, as advised by Michigan State University Extension.
 If you look closely, you’ll notice the old leaf blades were burned or discolored from the leaf tip down about an inch (Photo 1).
 Typically, this damage is observed on higher cut turf, i.e., lawn height, and will disappear with new emerging growth and the next mowing.